 - First, keep your aerosol container at room temperature for at least 2 hours before use.
-Afterward, spray the paint onto a scrap piece of cardboard to ensure that the paint is flowing perfectly before directing the nozzle at your surface.
+Afterward, spray the paint onto a scrap piece of cardboard to ensure that the paint flows perfectly before directing the nozzle at your surface.

-- Hold the sprayer approximately 6 inches away from the surface and spray in a steady back and forth motion.
-Ensure that you do not spray one area too long to avoid causing paint drips.
+- Hold the sprayer approximately 6 inches from the surface and spray in a steady back-and-forth motion.
+Ensure you do not spray one area too long to avoid causing paint drips.

 - Shake the spray container occasionally as you work to keep the paint flowing.

-4. After the final coat, leave your surface for 48 hours before putting it to heavy use.
+4. After the final coat, leave your surface for 48 hours before using it heavily.